United States men's national under-23 soccer team

 The United States U-23 men's national soccer team, also known as the United States men's Olympic soccer team, is a youth soccer team operated under the auspices of U.S. Soccer.
-Its primary role is qualification into and competition at the quadriennial Olympic Football Tournament, the next of which is to be held during the 2024 Summer Olympics in Paris, France.
-The team's most recent major tournament was the 2020 edition at the Tokyo Olympics, in which the United States team did not qualify.
-Their most recent qualfiication was the tournament at the 2008 Summer Olympics, where the team was eliminated in the group stage.
+Its primary role is qualification into and competition at the quadrennial Olympic Football Tournament, with the next one to be held during the 2028 Summer Olympics in Los Angeles, which the team has already qualified for as hosts.

+Its most recent major tournament was the 2024 edition at the Paris Olympics, in which the team made it to the quarter-finals before being eliminated by Morocco.

 In accordance with FIFA regulations, the roster can be augmented with three "overage" players during Olympic competition.

 History

 Men's Olympic soccer became an under-23 competition for the 1992 Summer Olympics in Barcelona, Spain.
 In the group stage, the Americans defeated Kuwait but lost to Italy and only managed a draw with Poland.
 As a result, they were eliminated in the first round.
 Several U.S. players on the roster, however, would go on to have a major influence with the United States men's national soccer team in the 1994 FIFA World Cup, which the United States would host.